yenbuilds/australia-social-media-ban/README.md

+This piece has been written with the help of ChatGPT.
+Opinions are mine.

 # How Minors Can Stay Educated Despite Australia’s Social-Media Ban

 Australia’s social-media ban for minors solves nothing and creates new problems.
 It removes kids from the digital world **without replacing the benefits they actually *need***: cultural literacy, media-analysis skills, digital communication competence, and the ability to navigate modern social ecosystems safely.